nayan32biswas/mongodb-odm/README.md

 ## Introduction

-The purpose of this module is to do provide easy access to the database with the python object feature with MongoDB and pymongo.
-With pymongo that was very easy to make spelling mistakes of a collection name when you are doing database operation.
-This module provides you minimal ODM with a modeling feature so that you don’t have to look up the MongoDB dashboard(Mongo Compass) to know about field names or data types.
+The purpose of this module is to provide easy access to the database with the python object feature with MongoDB and pymongo.
+With pymongo that was very easy to make spelling mistakes in a collection name when you are doing database operation.
+This module provides you with minimal ODM with a modeling feature so that you don’t have to look up the MongoDB dashboard(Mongo Compass) to know about field names or data types.

-**MongoDb-ODM** is based on Python type annotations, and powered by <a href="https://pymongo.readthedocs.io/en/stable/" class="external-link" target="_blank">PyMongo</a> and <a href="https://docs.pydantic.dev/" class="external-link" target="_blank">Pydantic</a>.
+**MongoDB-ODM** is based on Python type annotations, and powered by <a href="https://pymongo.readthedocs.io/en/stable/" class="external-link" target="_blank">PyMongo</a> and <a href="https://docs.pydantic.dev/" class="external-link" target="_blank">Pydantic</a>.

 The key features are: